-I plan to use wood slices as chargers under each plate.
-I chose wood slices that were about 2 inches in diameter bigger than my plates so that I there will always be a little peeking out from beneath my dinnerware.
+I liked the dark wood of our table as a base for the winter solstice look.
+So I simply used wood slices as chargers under each plate.
+I chose wood slices that were about 2 inches in diameter bigger than my plates so that there will always be a little peeking out from beneath.
 Select a wood type and size that works for you, such as these vintage Acacia chargers for a warmer, redder wood.
-A circle of thin crafting felt laid underneath a rough wood charger will help to prevent any potential scratching.
+A circle of thin crafting felt laid underneath a rough wood charger will help to prevent any potential scratching to your tabletop.

-Mark each place setting with a raw-edged, natural coloured napkin, wrapped in tan leather cord (or heavy jute twine) with a sprig of greenery.
-I plan to harvest my thyme and rosemary plants for fragrant stems.
+Mark each place setting with a raw-edged, natural coloured napkin, wrapped in tan leather cord (or heavy jute twine) with a sprig of greenery and a cinnamon stick.
+My windowsill garden yielded fragrant rosemary stems perfect for this.

-Since I’m serving Glögg which is usually drunk from small stone or ceramic mugs, I will use our regular Ikea set of blue-grey mugs and tie a sprig of greenery to them for a seasonal touch.
+Since I’m serving Glögg which is usually drunk from small stone or ceramic mugs, I used our regular Ikea set of blue-grey mugs that matches our dinner set.